joonwooahn/WeightDAgger/README.md

 (Ex. alias play_carla='cd && cd ./carla/LinuxNoEditor_WeightDAgger_map && ./CarlaUE4.sh -ResX=300 -ResY=300 -quality-level=low')

+$ ./carla $ python3 carla_control_loop.py -- start 1 (or 2)

+The vehicle starts at the pose of Start1 or Start2.

+-

 First, you have to run the 1.
 Behavior Cloning section.